Autotroph

 Overview of cycle between autotrophs and heterotrophs.
 Photosynthesis is the main means by which plants, algae and many bacteria produce organic compounds and oxygen from carbon dioxide and water (green arrow).

-An autotroph is an organism that can convert abiotic sources of energy into energy stored in organic compounds, which can be used by other organisms.
+An autotroph is an organism that can convert abiotic sources of energy into stored energy in organic compounds, which can be used by other organisms.

+Characteristics

 Autotrophs produce complex organic compounds (such as carbohydrates, fats, and proteins) using carbon from simple substances such as carbon dioxide, generally using energy from light or inorganic chemical reactions.
 Autotrophs do not need a living source of carbon or energy and are the producers in a food chain, such as plants on land or algae in water.
 Autotrophs can reduce carbon dioxide to make organic compounds for biosynthesis and as stored chemical fuel.
 Most autotrophs use water as the reducing agent, but some can use other hydrogen compounds such as hydrogen sulfide.

-The primary producers can convert the energy in the light (phototroph and photoautotroph) or the energy in inorganic chemical compounds (chemotrophs or chemolithotrophs) to build organic molecules, which is usually accumulated in the form of biomass and will be used as carbon and energy source by other organisms (e.g. heterotrophs and mixotrophs).
-The photoautotrophs are the main primary producers, converting the energy of the light into chemical energy through photosynthesis, ultimately building organic molecules from carbon dioxide, an inorganic carbon source.
-Examples of chemolithotrophs are some archaea and bacteria (unicellular organisms) that produce biomass from the oxidation of inorganic chemical compounds; these organisms are called chemoautotrophs, and are frequently found in hydrothermal vents in the deep ocean.
-Primary producers are at the lowest trophic level, and are the reasons why Earth sustains life to this day.
+Autotrophs use a portion of the ATP produced during photosynthesis or the oxidation of chemical compounds to reduce NADP^{+} to NADPH and form organic compounds.

+Primary producers are at the lowest trophic level, and are the reason why Earth sustains life to this day.

+Variants

+Photoautotrophs

+Photoautotrophs convert the energy of light into chemical energy through photosynthesis, ultimately building organic molecules from carbon dioxide, an inorganic carbon source.

+Chemoautotrophs

+Chemolithotrophs produce biomass from the oxidation of inorganic chemical compounds.
+They are frequently found in hydrothermal vents in the deep ocean and include some archaea and bacteria (unicellular organisms).